Spencer-Easton/Apps-Script-GSApp-Library/README.md

 7) Enable any APIs you need this service account to access

 ##### Prepare your Service Account Key
 1) Copy the contents of the JSON key and paste it into your scripts properties.
 Name the property as desired.
 In the example case I use `jsonKey`.
+It is a very bad practice to leave your key in your source code.
 2) When you need access, use the following command:

     var jsonKey = JSON.parse(PropertiesService.getScriptProperties().getProperty("jsonKey"));